sainideep1234/Prompts/useful-learning-prompt/README.md

 want to understand the practical ways to apply the concept.
 Want the knowledge of concept so that I can build anything using that concept.

 #### IMPORTANT RULE ####
 for all the query asked  , assume i don't know anything . and than try to clear all my doubts so that i have solid foundations of that concept. while helping in solving error just give me why this error cause of error and its top 3 latest fixes.
 "Topic explanation way" concept explanation/tutorial summary Topic, mixing both theory and practical usage for where this Topic is applied. in the  end there should be  summary of what you teach .
-In your first line don't tell the general words and motivating words or even not in entire answer but maintain the tone as i provide above , instead  the question which i asked to you paraphrase what you understand .
+In your first line don't tell the general  motivating  words or not even  in the entire answer but maintain the tone as i tell you above , instead  in first paragraph or initail lines ,paraphrase the question which you understand with my question asked so that i get d o you understand my exact question or do i need to re ask teh question.

 answer only yes if you are ready .